finic-ai/rag-stack/README.md

 To deploy the RAG stack using `Falcon-7B` running on GPUs to your own google cloud instance, go through the following steps:

-1. Run `./deploy-gcp.sh`.
-This will prompt you for your GCP project ID, service account key file, and region.
+1. Run `./gcp/deploy-gcp.sh`.
+This will prompt you for your GCP project ID, service account key file, and region as well as some other parameters (model, HuggingFace token etc).
-2. If you get an error on the `Falcon-7B` deployment step, run the following commands and then run `./deploy-gcp.sh` again:
+2. If you get an error on the `Falcon-7B` deployment step, run the following commands and then run `./gcp/deploy-gcp.sh` again:

 ```
 gcloud config set compute/zone YOUR-REGION-HERE